 Dendroecological analyses

 Tree cores were air dried, glued onto wooden mounts and sanded.
 Annual radial growth (ring width, RW) was measured with a LINTAB measuring device (Rinntech, Heidelberg, Germany) coupled to a stereomicroscope, with an accuracy of 0.001 mm.
 Individual ring series were first visually and statistically cross-dated with TSAP software (Rinntech, Heidelberg, Germany), using the statistics Gleichläufigkeit (GLK), t-value and the crossdating index (CDI).
-Validation of the cross-dating was done using COFECHA software (Holmes 1983).
+Cross-dating validation was finally done using COFECHA (Holmes 1983).

 The growth trends were analyzed at different time scales.
 To study the response of growth to the inter-annual variability of climate (short-term response) we used pre-whitened residual chronologies (RWI) calculated from ratios between raw growth measurements and individual cubic splines with a 50 % frequency cutoff at 30 years (Fritts 1976).
 Tree-ring width series were standardized and detrended using the dplR (Bunn 2008, 2010) package.
 Residual site chronologies were obtained computing the biweight robust mean of all prewhitened growth indices for the trees of the same site (Cook and Kairukstis 1990).
-The statistical quality of each chronology was checked via the expressed population signal (Wigley et al. 1984).
-A threshold value of EPS > 0.85 was used to determine the cutoff year of the time span that could be considered reliable.
+The statistical quality of each chronology was checked via the expressed population signal.
+A threshold value of EPS > 0.85 was used to determine the cutoff year of the time span that could be considered reliable (Wigley et al. 1984).